chaosmaou/wivrn-guide/README.md

 ## Requirements

 - **Basic knowledge of Linux and terminal/command line.**
-	+ Not everything can be done with a GUI, and some terminal usage may be needed
+	+ Not everything can be done with a GUI, and some terminal usage will be needed
 	+ Basic knowledge of terminal and how to solve issues yourself will go a long way, especially if something goes wrong.
 	+ Ability to search for help and answers on your own via Google/Reddit.
+	+ Understanding the importance of finding and following relevant documentation.

 - **A  headset that is supported by WiVRn.**
 	+ WiVRn supports the following headsets for wireless play:
 		+ Quest 2, Quest 3, Quest 3S, Quest Pro, Pico Neo 4, HTC Vive Focus 3, and HTC Vive XR Elite

 - **A decent WiFi 5 or newer (AC, AX) network.**
 	+ WiVRn requires a decent wireless and wired network with little to no interference.
+I have tested WiVRn on both AC and AX networks.
 		+ _There is a wired USB mode for WiVRn, but I have not tested it myself, so it is not covered by this guide._

 - **Wired Gigabit connection between computer and router.**
 	+ Latency and quality will both have issues if you try using any form of wireless/hotspot to connect your computer to your router.
-Other solutions like Air Link, ALVR, and Virtual Desktop also **REQUIRE** a wired GIGABIT connection from the computer to the router, and so does this guide. ***YOU MUST HAVE WIRED ETHERNET FROM YOUR COMPUTER TO YOUR ROUTER!!!***
+Other solutions like Air Link, ALVR, and Virtual Desktop also **REQUIRE** a wired GIGABIT connection from the computer to the router, and so does this guide. ***YOU MUST HAVE WIRED ETHERNET FROM YOUR COMPUTER TO YOUR ROUTER!!!*** Use of wireless hotspots is NOT SUPPORTED under any circumstances.

 - **Linux kernel version 6.15 or newer.**
 	+ [ntsync](https://docs.kernel.org/userspace-api/ntsync.html) requires newer kernels.
 Without it you may run into performance degradations, graphical glitches, or crashes, and some games will not work correctly at all (such as [VTOL VR](https://store.steampowered.com/app/667970/VTOL_VR/))

-- **A proton branch that supports [ntsync](https://docs.kernel.org/userspace-api/ntsync.html), such as [Proton-GE](https://github.com/GloriousEggroll/proton-ge-custom) or [cachyos-proton-slr](https://share.cachyos.org/proton/).**
+- **A proton branch that supports [ntsync](https://docs.kernel.org/userspace-api/ntsync.html), such as [Proton-GE](https://github.com/GloriousEggroll/proton-ge-custom) or [cachyos-proton](https://wiki.cachyos.org/configuration/gaming/#essential-packages).**

-	+ In addition to kernel support, the used [proton](https://github.com/ValveSoftware/Proton) version must also fully support ntsync.
+- **Stable hardware, software, and network.** Many VR issues can be tracked down to being unrelated to the VR hardware or software.
+Ensure your system is up to snuff before attempting to run VR in Linux.

 - A fully functioning [Steam](https://store.steampowered.com/about/) installation.